fricy/Irrigation_controller/README.md

-# ESP32-C6 Zigbee Irrigation Controller
+# ZIrC - ESP32-C6 Zigbee Irrigation Controller

 A self-hosted irrigation controller built on ESPHome and Zigbee, designed for integration with Home Assistant via Zigbee2MQTT.
 Runs on the ESP32-C6 with a custom PCB, supporting up to 15 zones with local OLED control and full remote control over Zigbee.
 Designed, tested and debugged by human, coded by Claude.